R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method

 Furthermore, UFF \cite{zhang2020unsupervised} extended this framework for point cloud part-segmentation.
 PointHop and PointHop++ consist of two modules: 1) unsupervised feature extraction and 2) supervised learning for classification.
-The proposed R-PointHop method will leverage the first module for the registration task.
+The proposed R-PointHop method {leverages} the first module for the registration task.

 Another closely related work is the salient points analysis (SPA) method \cite{kadam2020unsupervised}.
 It is an unsupervised point cloud registration method.
 SPA selects a set of salient points based on the PCA in local neighborhood of points and uses PointHop++ to learn point features and build correspondence among salient points for transformation estimation.
 However, SPA ignores the long-range neighborhood information in the salient point selection process.
 An inconsistent choice of salient points may lead to incorrect registration.
-Also, selected salient points may not provide a clue on which points to match when there is only a partial overlap between two point clouds.
-We address this shortcoming using both short- and long-range features to decide the proper correspondence in the R-PointHop method.
+Also, selected salient points may not provide a clue on which points to match when there is only a partial overlap between the two point clouds. {In R-PointHop,} we address these shortcomings {by} using both short- and long-range features to decide proper correspondences.